 This is based on the feedback received via the trial process.
 We try to ask a diverse set of questions in the feedback form to get a mix of data points - numerical, qualitative, comparative.
 All responses received are aggregated.
 Work output not showing advancement of the Principles, nor important qualities like productivity, autonomy, or visibility, would be indicators of a poor role fit.
 Contribution not being impactful overall to Status's objectives, or developmental feedback not being addressed would also be reasons to end the trial.

 Why do you ask so many feedback providers?

 How will I know what happens with someone's trial?

 We want to be sensitive to each person's privacy by not discussing details about their performance with other contributors.
 As such, we don't (at this point in time) announce whether trials were successful or not, but we're open to changing that if people would prefer this was made transparent.
 We'd likely not be able to give specific details of why a trial outcome was reached, though.

 This process seems pretty centralised, what's up with that?

 You're not wrong!
-In the absence of a hierarchy, and while we're still figuring out how performance and development works in an idea meritocracy, this trial feedback is an interim solution to try to make hiring as high quality and consistent across Status, but it has stuck in the absence of better alternatives being identified.
-It's far from perfect, but we're always looking to adapt and iterate it, so share your ideas with People Ops and we'll incorporate them!
+The trial feedback process was an interim solution to try to make hiring as high quality and consistent across Status, but it has stuck in the absence of better alternatives being identified.
+It's far from perfect, and we're always looking to adapt and iterate it, so share your ideas with People Ops and we'll incorporate them!